[Updated] New Government safety guidelines for close contact beauty services updated

 - Adjusting how people move through the premises to reduce congestion and contact between clients, for example, queue management or one-way flow.
 This may only be possible in larger establishments

-- Using outside spaces for queuing where available and safe, for example, some car parks, and managing these to ensure they do not cause risk to individuals, for example by using barriers and having staff direct clients
+- Using outside spaces for queuing where available and safe, for example, some car parks (but not disabled parking bays) and managing these to ensure they do not cause risk to individuals, for example by using barriers and having staff direct clients

 - Minimising contact between different workers while performing a service on a client